rt-comps/rt-comps.github.io/dev/simon/components/rt-lineitem/README.md

 # Component: *line-item*
 A component that is designed for displaying a row of data in the cart.

-The quantity value is alterable and any changes will be reflected in both the cart and the stored cart contents.
+The quantity value is alterable within the cart and any changes will be reflected stored cart contents immediately.

 The element can remove itself from the DOM.
-This will also cause the item to be removed from the stored cart content.
+This will also cause the item to be removed from the stored cart contents.

 ---
 ### Component Dependancies: